 Do you know your Aerobike from your Sportive bike?
 Or your Racer from your Time Trialer?
 Here’s how dropbar bikes differ.

-Big 700c wheels, skinny tyres, drop bars and lightweight components make road bikes the best choice for going fast and covering long distances on tarmac.
+With their big, 700c wheels, skinny tyres, drop bars and lightweight components make road bikes the best choice for going fast and covering long distances.

 There are several different types of road bike with subtle variations designed to make the bike perform better at a certain discipline.

-These days a lot more choice and you’ll hear words like sportive, commute, race and more describing road bikes.
+These days a lot more choice and you’ll hear words like sportive, gravel, commute, race and more describing road bikes.
 Although all have a similar look, certain bikes serve certain purposes better so read on.

 Lightweight, no fuss, stripped down.
-These bikes are designed to go fast so expect a low front end for an aerodynamic position (short head tube, flat stem, low handlebars)
+These bikes are designed to go fast so expect a low front end for an aerodynamic position (shorter head tube, flat stem, low handlebars)

 Emphasis on speed than comfort.
 Expect a stiffer frame and super responsive handling.